Overview

 Why This Benchmark

-Many AI benchmarks focus on short, tidy tasks where one model works alone.
-Social deduction gaming is different.
-It is multi-turn, adversarial, and messy by design.
+Most AI benchmarks test single models on short, isolated tasks.
+Social deduction is multi-turn, adversarial, and messy by design.

 Seasons

 A season is a specific game and prompting setup.
-When the setup changes, we indicated this with a new season instead of mixing those games into the same pool.
-For instance, Season 1 features a limited pool of humans consenting to be in our published long-context SDG study.
+We indicate a new season when the setup changes, rather than mixing games from different setups together.
+Season 1, for example, features a limited pool of humans consenting to be in our published long-context SDG study.

 Season ratings are only comparable within a season.
-Cross-season comparisons are the subject of our soon-to-be published study under highly considered evaluation criteria; the skill ratings only reflect a singular season of play.
+Cross-season comparisons are the subject of a soon-to-be-published study; these ratings reflect a single season of play only.

 Season 0 — Summary Mode